firasrg/autocare-rest-api/docs/architecture/overview.md

 NOTE⚠️: _The current code-base of the project was made quickly without thinking too much about long term objectives.
 With this document, it would be obvious to review the code-base and refactor it based on the information provided here.
 Thus, a new issue should be created for this [heavy] work._

+## Motivation
+In software development, understanding the problem before diving into code is crucial.
+Jumping straight into coding without proper analysis often leads to what architects call a ["big ball of mud"](https://en.wikipedia.org/wiki/Anti-pattern#Software_engineering_anti-patterns)—a disorganized, unsustainable codebase that can cause projects to fail.

+Successful developers prioritize modeling and planning to create a clear overview of the problem, which helps in crafting a well-structured and maintainable solution.
+Striving for perfection in this stage, even if it’s never fully achieved, ensures a robust and scalable system that can evolve over time.

+👉 This project, is a deliberate effort to apply these principles, aiming to build a well-organized and efficient solution from the ground up.

 ## Primary Business-Objective (BO)

 This section is about setting the _Primary Business Objective (BO)_ of the **Car Service** system, once it's ascertained, in terms of the “what, why, and how” of it, that objective is systematically broken down into small pieces based on prioritization.